rkhaotix/rkhaotix/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Raphael, a simple brazilian guy :brazil:, husband :couple:, father of two kids :girl: :boy: and a big passionate about anything related to tech specially **software development** and **video games**.
+A simple brazilian guy :brazil:, husband :couple:, father of two kids :girl: :boy: and a big passionate about anything related to tech specially **software development** and **video games**.
 Not forgetting to mention that I love a mug full of coffee :coffee: while putting ideas out of my head and a glass of a good wine :wine_glass: while relaxing with my family!
 Currently, I'm living at [Palmas, Tocantins](https://www.google.com.br/maps/place/Palmas,+TO/@-10.2600522,-48.4172749,12z/data=!3m1!4b1!4m5!3m4!1s0x933b3439911f1257:0x93b8070d05c818f!8m2!3d-10.249091!4d-48.3242858) one of the most beatiful and hottest cities on South America! :smile:

 My restless and curious personality led me to create the most important project of my life: [pgModeler - PostgreSQL Database Modeler](https://pgmodeler.io), my tiny and humble contribution to the open source community which changed my way to see how software should be created not for the money but for the willing to share knowledge, fredom and in the hope that your work can help others around the world! :heart: